 3. Avoidance of Conflict of Interest.
 Instructors should not teach their own children or other close relatives (such as a spouse or partner, grandchild, parent, guardian, grandparent, sibling, or a spouse, partner, or child of any of the foregoing) in a course for credit at Amherst College.
 The potential conflict of interest could have negative effects on the student who is a relative of the instructor, as well as on the instructor’s relation to the other students in the same course.
 In the rare instances in which such enrollment is unavoidable, the instructor should discuss the situation with the chair of the department and the dean of the faculty in advance of the course.
 In no event should parents, guardians, or other relatives be grading their own child’s or other relative’s work; another instructor should evaluate the work and decide upon the grade (voted by the faculty, December 4, 2018).

 5. College Advising.
-The Dean of New Students assigns all entering students to a member of the Faculty who serves as that student's College advisor for his or her freshman and sophomore years whenever practicable.
+The dean of new students assigns all entering students to a member of the faculty who serves as that student's college advisor for his or her freshman and sophomore years whenever practicable.
 College advisors are responsible for discussing their advisees' programs of study with them, paying attention to the advising guidelines published annually in the Catalog.
 They are also asked to consult with their advisees' class deans, especially, but not only, if one of their advisees appears to be experiencing academic difficulty.
-A number of academic support services are available through the Dean of Students Office.
+A number of academic support services are available through the Office of Student Affairs.

 6. Major Advising.
 All faculty members, except first-year faculty, have the responsibility for advising students majoring in their departments about general curricular matters, matters related to the major and senior honors work.